 Critics argue JW's are not politically neutral.
 It just looks that way because they don't vote, go to war, etc. That doesn't mean they're 'politically neutral'.
-Their political affiliation, allegiance, and loyalty is to Jehovah's world wide theocratic government (i.e. JW.ORG).
+Their political affiliation, allegiance, and loyalty is to Jehovah's world wide theocratic government (i.e. Watchtower).

 Because they dedicate their lives to God AND the organization of Jehovah's Witnesses in their baptism vows, they can't pledge allegiance to their country and it's flag.

-JW's are not allowed to engage in politics inside the organization either.
-Since JW.ORG's internal government is 'theocratic', meaning that it's thought to be run by God through his 'appointed representatives', JW's are not allowed to criticize, disagree, run for office, support political candidates, or vote within the organization.
-Rebelling against the men who run the organization is said to be rebellion against Jehovah God.
+Since the organization's internal government is 'theocratic', meaning that it's thought to be run by God through his 'appointed representatives', JW's are not allowed to criticize, disagree, run for office, support political candidates, or vote within the organization.
+Rebelling against the self appointed men who run 'God's organization' (i.e. Watchtower) is said to be rebellion against Jehovah God.

-In an organizational flow chart, JW.ORG teaches that Jehovah God is at the top.
+In an organizational flow chart, Watchtower teaches that Jehovah God is at the top.
 God is the 'Supreme Leader'.
 Below that the Governing Body of Jehovah's Witnesses refers to themselves as Jehovah's "faithful and discreet slave".
 In other words God speaks to them and they dispense 'spiritual food at the proper time'.
 Critics challenge this assumption too because whenever the organization is criticized for false prophecies, teachings, and mistakes, JW's are quick to point out their organization is run by imperfect men who can make mistakes 'just like other religions'.

-Even though JW.ORG says it's apostasy for JW's to believe their organization is not God's channel of communication, they have a disclaimer.
-They have a way out when they make false prophecies and statements that are later proven to be false.
+Even though Watchtower says it's apostasy for JW's to believe their organization is not God's channel of communication, they have a disclaimer.
+They have a way out when they make prophecies and statements that are later proven to be false.
 Their excuse is God appointed imperfect men who have no divine inspiration!

 Logically they can't have it both ways.
-They can't say God speaks to them and then say he doesn't when they make mistakes.
+They can't say they are God's channel of communication and then say they are not when they make mistakes.
 But that's what they do.

 Religious cults isolate themselves from outsiders.
 JW's believe they are politically neutral and 'no part of this world'.
 They can't disagree, speak up, run for office, vote, go to war, or pledge allegiance to any country, but they sure aren't 'politically neutral'.
-They have chosen a government and have allowed their religion to govern their lives.
-They live under laws of their country as long as those laws don't conflict with 'God's laws' as explained by the Governing Body of Jehovah's Witnesses.
+They have pledged allegiance to the theocratic government of the organization.